Gowa: Teachable Moments for Apache Children

 Gowa: Teachable Moments for Apache Children was developed by the University of Arizona Cooperative Extension in collaboration with an advisory board of local stakeholders.

-Funding is provided by a CYFAR grant from the US Department of Agriculture's National Institute of Food and Agriculture.
+Funding is provided by a grant from First Things First and a CYFAR grant from the US Department of Agriculture's National Institute of Food and Agriculture.